 Discover the ‘other side’ of the island

-With most development focussed on the west coast, the east coast and centre of the island offer a fascinating insight into a quieter, more rural and traditional way of life.
+With most development focused on the west coast, the east coast and centre of the island offer a fascinating insight into a quieter, more rural and traditional way of life.
 For a taste of this rural life, head to Babboneau, a quiet farming community set in the hills and meet a local Kweyol family.
 Learn about their traditions, the spices and plants they grow and the traditions still practised within the community.
 Or head to the agricultural and fishing villages of the east coast.

 Look out for exotic bird species